JanneMattila/www/docs/_posts/2024/03/2024-03-11-azure-iot-operations-and-interoperability.markdown

 ---

 Next test is a bit more complex.
-I'll illustrate it with diagram:
+I'll illustrate it with the diagram:

 {% include mermaid.html text="
 sequenceDiagram